 If you’re using a letting agent’s service, it’s important to read and understand every term in the agreement.
 They’re often riddled with penalties and fees, most of which are pretty sinister.

-A common problem I read about is landlords getting stung with unexpected tenancy renewal fees.
+A common problem I seem to always stumble upon is landlords getting stung with unexpected tenancy renewal fees.
 The fee in principle is bullshit, but it’s legal as long as it’s clearly stipulated in the contract.
 So if you’re unexpectedly stung by it, you probably made the gross error of failing to read the contract properly.
 Oops.

 4) Providing new tenants with long-term contracts